 Use HFS+ in these cases:

-• Internal or external HDD and SSD drives on Macs running macOS 10.12.6 Sierra and older.
+• Internal or external HDD and SSD drives on Macs that don’t support macOS Sonoma or its close predecessors.

-• You need to share the data in mixed environments that include Macs running macOS 10.12.6 Sierra and older versions of the OS.
+• You need to share the data in mixed environments that include Macs running old versions of macOS as well as the latest ones.

 🔗